 Where We Source

-Our wines are produced from grapes grown in Washington’s top vineyards, and express the land of the most important AVAs in the state.
-As the great winemakers of France often say, our job is to craft wine that serves as a unique, delicious lens through which these appellations and vineyards express themselves.
+Our wines are produced from grapes grown in Washington’s top vineyards.
+They express the land of the most important AVAs in the state.
+As the great winemakers of France often say: “our job is to craft wine that serves as a unique, delicious lens through which these appellations and vineyards express themselves”.

 In 2020, Washington welcomed its 16th official AVA with the freshly-minted Candy Mountain AVA.
 Sitting a few miles west of the Yakima/Columbia River confluence, it’s also Washington’s smallest AVA with only 815 acres to its name.
-In the namesake 50-acre Candy Mountain Vineyard now owned by the Oregon Potato Co., the vines bask in the midday heat and cool off in the chilly nights.
+In the namesake 50-acre Candy Mountain Vineyard -now owned by the Oregon Potato Co.- the vines bask in the midday heat and cool off in the chilly nights.
 Red wine varieties reign here: Grenache, Sangiovese, Mourvèdre, and Malbec, among them.
-The acclaimed Long Shadows Vintners are longtime customers, and we source uses Candy Mountain’s grapes to give a generous lift to our Merlot and Cabernet Sauvignon blends.
+The acclaimed Long Shadows Vintners are longtime customers.
+We source uses Candy Mountain’s grapes to give a generous lift to our Merlot and Cabernet Sauvignon blends.

-Founded by Butch and Jerry Milbrandt of Milbrandt Vineyards in the late 1990s, Evergreen Vineyards in George, Washington, is about 1,200 acres of ideal land for growing great white wine grapes.
-Evergreen is part of the Ancient Lakes AVA, a cooler climate pocket within the greater Columbia Valley AVA that boasts silty loam and caliche soils (white-gray, almost cream-colored with cemented carbonates) atop cliffs overlooking the nearby Columbia River.
-Evergreen has even been hailed as a “Vineyard of the Year” by Seattle Magazine, and some notable producers are Eroica, L’Ecole No. 41, Seven Hills, and Chateau Ste.
+Founded by Butch and Jerry Milbrandt of Milbrandt Vineyards in the late 1990s.
+Evergreen Vineyards in George, Washington, is about 1,200 acres of ideal land for growing great white wine grapes.
+It is part of the Ancient Lakes AVA, which is a cooler climate pocket within the greater Columbia Valley AVA.
+It boasts silty loam and caliche soils (white-gray, almost cream-colored with cemented carbonates) atop cliffs overlooking the nearby Columbia River.
+Evergreen has even been hailed as a “Vineyard of the Year” by Seattle Magazine.
+Additionally, some notable producers are Eroica, L’Ecole No. 41, Seven Hills, and Chateau Ste.
 Michelle, to name a few.
 At Silvara, we source prime Chardonnay grapes from this fantastic estate.